GPA and Grades

 D- = 0.67

-The following grades are not included in the calculation of the grade average degree requirement: CR (credit), NC (no credit), NR (grade not reported by the instructor), INC (incomplete), IP (in progress), R (audit), W (Withdrawal), grades for work done elsewhere (see below), excluded grades (see below), and * (ungraded credits earned for honors work prior to 1997).
-For 1997 and 1998 only: HHH=4.0, HH=3.83, H=3.5 (Senior Honors Study grades only).
+The following grades are not included in the calculation of Swarthmore's grade average degree requirement: CR (credit), NC (no credit), NR (grade not reported by the instructor), INC (incomplete), IP (in progress), R (audit), W (Withdrawal), grades for work done elsewhere (see below), excluded grades (see below), H-style grades for honors theses cuminating in Spring 2020, see below, and * (ungraded credits earned for honors work prior to 1997).

 Grades for work done elsewhere are recorded on the Swarthmore transcript but are not included in the Swarthmore calculation of grade averages.
 Grades followed by an asterisk indicate that the letter grade was earned elsewhere.
 Swarthmore uses numeric grades for work done elsewhere at Bryn Mawr or Haverford, whose letter point equivalencies are on a 4.0 scale.